Healthcare in Dubai

-Expats will not struggle to find a pharmacy in Dubai as there are plenty across the emirate; most are open 24 hours a day.
+Expats will not struggle to find a pharmacy in Dubai as there are plenty across the emirate, and most are open 24 hours a day.
 Medicines are generally expensive in Dubai, and it’s best to keep the receipt if planning to claim from medical aid.

 Laws pertaining to drugs in Dubai are very strict, and certain medications, such as sleeping pills and anti-depressants, are prohibited from being sold over the counter.
-Patients will have to obtain a prescription if they need them.
+Patients will have to obtain a prescription for these.

 Health insurance in Dubai

-In recent years, the Dubai Health Authority has implemented new legislation under which all residents, expat and Emirati, as well as their dependents, must have medical insurance.
+In recent years, the Dubai Health Authority has implemented new legislation under which all residents, expat and Emirati alike, as well as their dependants, must have medical insurance.
 While Emiratis are covered under a government-funded scheme, expats will need to be covered under private health insurance schemes.